 You can access Answer Explorer from any answer or headline metric in a Liveboard.
 Click the Explore button that appears when you hover over any answer or headline.

-The answer expands to fill your screen, and the Explore this data menu appears, on the Filters screen.
+The answer expands to fill your screen, and the Explore this data modal appears, on the Filter screen.

 Note that when you explore a headline, you can only use Answer Explorer to filter on it.